steveseguin/vdo.ninja/README.md

 ## What's in this repo?

 This is the client-side software for OBS.ninja.
-Feel free to use it as you will; code suggestions welcomed, although you may be best suited at getting ahold of me at steve@seguin.email
+Feel free to use it as you will; code contributions very welcomed.
+You may be best suited at getting ahold of me at steve@seguin.email instead of via Github if urgent though.

 ## HOW TO DEPLOY